pqrs/l5b-crud/README.md

 # CRUD artisan command for rappasoft/laravel-5-boilerplate

-Creates a Model, Controller (with Repository and validation Requests), Migration, Routes, Breadcrumbs and CRUD Views for the given name ready to work in [rappasoft/laravel-5-boilerplate](https://www.github.com/rappasoft/laravel-5-boilerplate/) backend.
+Creates a Model, Controller (with Repository, validation Requests, Events and Listeners), Migration, Routes, Breadcrumbs and CRUD Views for the given name ready to work in [rappasoft/laravel-5-boilerplate](https://www.github.com/rappasoft/laravel-5-boilerplate/) backend.

 It does not overwrite any files that may exist with the pre-stablished names.
 So, if you delete one of the files and run the command again, the deleted file will be created again and the rest will be ignored and will keep the changes you could have made.